hookdeck/hookdeck-vercel/README.md

 Full configuration options:

 - `api_key`: The Hookdeck project API Key used to manage the [connections](https://hookdeck.com/docs/connections?ref=github-hookdeck-vercel) within your project.
 This config value will override the `HOOKDECK_API_KEY` environment variable.
 Get the value from the [Hookdeck project secrets](https://dashboard.hookdeck.com/settings/project/secrets?ref=github-hookdeck-vercel).
-- `signing_secret`: Used to check the signature of the inbound HTTP request when it is recieved from Hookdeck.
+- `signing_secret`: Used to check the signature of the inbound HTTP request when it is received from Hookdeck.
 This config value will override the `HOOKDECK_SIGNING_SECRET` environment variable.
 See [webhook signature verification](https://hookdeck.com/docs/authentication#hookdeck-webhook-signature-verification?ref=github-hookdeck-vercel).
 Get the value from the [Hookdeck project secrets](https://dashboard.hookdeck.com/settings/project/secrets?ref=github-hookdeck-vercel).
-- `vercel_url`: The Vercel's url that can receive the requests.
+- `vercel_url`: The Vercel URL that receives the requests.
 If not specified, the host stored in env var `VERCEL_BRANCH_URL` will be used.
 - `match`: a key-value map of paths for routes and the configuration for each of those routes.
-  - `[path]` - the matching string or regex that will be compared or tested against the pathname of the url that triggered the middleware.
+  - `[path]` - the matching string or regex that will be compared or tested against the pathname of the URL that triggered the middleware.
 If there is more than one match, then the request is sent to every matching configuration.
-    - `retry`: use the values specified in the [Retry documentation](https://hookdeck.com/docs/api#retry?ref=github-hookdeck-vercel) to configura Hookdeck's retry strategy.
+    - `retry`: use the values specified in the [Retry documentation](https://hookdeck.com/docs/api#retry?ref=github-hookdeck-vercel) to configure Hookdeck's retry strategy.
-    - `delay`: the number of milliseconds to hold the event when it arrives to Hookdeck.
+    - `delay`: the number of milliseconds to hold the event when it arrives at Hookdeck.
     - `filters`: specify different filters to exclude some events from forwarding.
 Use the syntax specified in the [Filter documentation](https://hookdeck.com/docs/api#filter?ref=github-hookdeck-vercel).
     - `rate`: set the delivery rate to be used for the outcoming traffic.
 Check the syntax in the `rate_limit_period` key in the [Destination documentation](https://hookdeck.com/docs/api#destination-object?ref=github-hookdeck-vercel).
-    - `verification`: inbound (source) verification mechanism to use.
+    - `verification`: the inbound (source) verification mechanism to use.
 Check all possible values and syntax in the [Source documentation](https://hookdeck.com/docs/api#source-object?ref=github-hookdeck-vercel).
     - `custom_response`: the custom response to send back the webhook origin.
 Check the syntax in the [Source documentation](https://hookdeck.com/docs/api#source-object?ref=github-hookdeck-vercel).

 Here's an example with all the configuration options: